Authorize access to data in Azure Storage

 Protect your access keys

-Your storage account access keys are similar to a root password for your storage account.
+Storage account access keys provide full access to the configuration of a storage account, as well as the data.
 Always be careful to protect your access keys.
 Use Azure Key Vault to manage and rotate your keys securely.
-Avoid distributing access keys to other users, hard-coding them, or saving them anywhere in plain text that is accessible to others.
-Rotate your keys if you believe they may have been compromised.
+Access to the shared key grants a user full access to a storage account’s configuration and its data.
+Access to shared keys should be carefully limited and monitored.
+Use SAS tokens with limited scope of access in scenarios where Azure AD based authorization can't be used.
+Avoid hard-coding access keys or saving them anywhere in plain text that is accessible to others.
+Rotate your keys if you believe they might have been compromised.

 - Authorize access with Azure Active Directory to either blob, queue, or table resources.